EVerest/everest-core/docs/source/project/governance/governance.rst

 ===============

 Project releases occur on a scheduled basis as agreed to by the TSC.
-See :doc:`Release and Versioning </project/releases/release-and-versioning>` for details.
+See :ref:`Release and Versioning <project-release-and-versioning>` for details.

 Conflict resolution
 ===================